textpattern/textpattern.github.io/tags/if-comments-disallowed.md

 The tag will execute the contained statements if comments are disallowed for a given article.

 The *if_comments_disallowed* tag can be used in pages, and in article and comment forms.
 When used in a page template, it will test the article identified by the attribute for status and act, or not, according to that status.
-It will not pass the @id@ attribute to the contained statement, such as "comments":comments or "comments_form":comments-form; they must be added as attributes to the contained tag.
+It will not pass the `id` attribute to the contained statement, such as "comments":comments or "comments_form":comments-form; they must be added as attributes to the contained tag.

-Although you can use an @id@ attribute in a comment form, the default behaviour (no attribute) will ensure consistency in comment/article matching when viewing an individual article.
+Although you can use an `id` attribute in a comment form, the default behaviour (no attribute) will ensure consistency in comment/article matching when viewing an individual article.

 This tag is mainly used in combination with "if_comments_allowed":if-comments-allowed.